Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 #### Function Types

 ##### `Callable`
-- anything that can be called as a function, this includes:
+- Anything that can be called as a function, this includes:

-	- **Named Functions**: any string variable holding name of a function as a string.
+	- **Named Functions**: Any string variable holding name of a function as a string.
-	- **Static Class Methods**: any array containing class name as a first element, and method name in that class as the second element.
+	- **Static Class Methods**: Any array containing class name as a first element, and method name in that class as the second element.
-	- **Object Methods:
+	- **Object Methods**: Same as static class methods

 - functions has type ***`callable`***, which means that the function can be called, other stuff that can be called are:
 	-